njoseph1/walkerbotweb_pkg/README.md

   5. Navigate to you catkin director again by typing ~/catkin_ws
   6. Now run `catkin_make --pkg walkerbotweb_pkg` to create messages.
   7. if you've change you robot's hostname, edit `~/catkin_ws/src/walkerbotweb_pkg/setup.sh` so that ROS_HOSTNAME is your chosen hostname.
   8. Now we need to start screen.
 Do so by going to `~/catkin_ws/src/walkerbotweb_pkg` and running `screen -c walkerbotweb.screenrc`.
-This is a custom congifuation file with four screens.
+This is a custom congifuation file with five screens.
     ~0 is running roscore
     ~1 is running rosbrdige
     ~2 is running web_video_server